munificent/craftinginterpreters/book/scanning-on-demand.md

 bad style, so let's go ahead and handle the errors.
 It's good for us, like eating our vegetables or flossing.

-Fortunately, we don't need to do anything particulary clever if a failure occurs.
+Fortunately, we don't need to do anything particularly clever if a failure occurs.
 If we can't correctly read the user's script, all we can really do is tell the user and exit the interpreter gracefully.
 First up, we might fail to open the file: